sirintra/PMC-PC-training/docs/source/kelvin.rst

 .. note::
-   An inteactive job will start immediately if requested resources are avaliable or will wait in the queue if no resources available
+   An interactive job will start immediately if the requested resources are avaliable.
+Otherwise, it will wait in the queue.

 Non-interactive jobs
 ***********************